ddragana/base-drafts/draft-ietf-quic-transport.md

 stream before the RST_STREAM frame, and the receiver MUST use the final offset to account for all bytes sent on the stream in its connection level flow controller.

+### Response to a RST_STREAM

+RST_STREAM terminates a stream abruptly.
+Whether any action or response can or should be taken on the data already received is an application-specific issue.
+If the sender of a RST_STREAM wishes to explicitly state that no future data will be processed on related stream in the opposite direction, that endpoint MAY send REQUEST_RST frames  on the relevant streams at the same time.

 ### Offset Increment